Scille/parsec-cloud/docs/userguide/revoke_user.rst

 .. note::

-    - During it re-encryption, a workspace cannot be synchronized
+    - During re-encryption, a workspace cannot be synchronized
-    - Re-encryption is fairly quick given only metadata are re-encrypted
+    - Re-encryption is fairly quick since only metadata are re-encrypted